superstreamlabs/memphis.py/README.md

 )
 ```

-With creating a producer.
-Creating a producer and calling produce on it will increase the performance of producing messages as it reduces the overhead of pulling created producers from the cache.
+Creating a producer and calling produce on it will increase the performance of producing messages as it removes the overhead of pulling created producers from the cache.

 ```python
 await producer.produce(